conda-incubator/conda-store/docusaurus-docs/community/contribute/issues.md

 - Add missing elements that are blocking progress such as code samples to reproduce the problem.
 - Suggest better use of code formatting.
 - Suggest reformulating the title and description to make them more explicit about the problem to be solved.
-- Link to related issues or discussions while briefly describing how they are related, for instance “See also #xyz for a similar attempt at this” or “See also #xyz where the same thing happened in another cloud provider" provides context and helps the discussion.
+- Link to related issues or discussions while briefly describing how they are related, for instance, “See also #xyz for a similar attempt at this” or “See also #xyz where the same thing happened in another cloud provider" provides context and helps the discussion.
 - Summarize long discussions on issues to help new and existing contributors quickly understand the background, current status, and course of action for the issue.

 You can further [contribute to triaging efforts with these guidelines][triage].